 Photocopy of the Apostille ONLY is required on submission.

-The Chinese Consulate Application Form is required to be filled in (Sections 1 for individual matters only,section 2 for commercial matters only and ticked section 3 and 4 accordingly), ink signed and dated by the Applicant on both designated places in section 8.Please note all relevant details MUST be typed in using CAPITAL LETTERS, inlcuding Agents details on SECTION 7 (please use our template provided upon request) and the ink signed original application form submitted to the Consulate.
-Scanned copy or electronic signature is no longer accepted.
+The Chinese Consulate Application Form is required to be filled in (Sections 1 for individual matters only,section 2 for commercial matters only and ticked section 3 and 4 accordingly), ink signed and dated by the Applicant on both designated places in section 8.Please note all relevant details MUST be typed in using CAPITAL LETTERS, inlcuding Agents details on SECTION 7 (please use our template which can be provided upon request).
+The ink signed original application form is required to submitted to the Chinese Visa Centre in UK.
+Scanned copy of application form with electronic signature is no longer accepted.

 For documents related to personal matters, the document’s holder must provide simple photocopy of a valid passport.

-The name on the documents requiring legalisation must match the name on applicant’s passport.
+The name on the documents requiring legalisation and signature on Chinese Consulate Application Form must match the same as on applicant’s passport.

-If the name does not match, the notary/solicitor is required to confirm on his certification that the names used on the document and the name on applicant’s passport relates to the same individual.
+If the name or signature does not match, the notary/solicitor is required to confirm on his certification that the names used on the document and the name on applicant’s passport relates to the same individual.

-Alternatively, the applicant can support the change of name with Birth or Marriage certificates or a deed of change of name.
+Alternatively, the applicant can support the change of name with copy of a birth or marriage certificates or a deed of change of name.

-Documents with more than one page must be securely bound together with ribbon and seal, otherwise will be rejected by the Consulate.
+Documents with more than one page must be securely bundled together with ribbon and seal, otherwise will be rejected by the Consulate.

 Documents issued in the United Kingdom for use in Hong Kong and Macao regions do not require further consular legalisation after being Apostilled.

 FOREIGN DOCUMENTS such as Police Criminal Records, Foreign passports, educational documents, birth, marriage and death certificates, are no longer accepted by the Chinese Consulate in the UK for legalisation.
 The documents are required to be legalised by the Chinese Consulate in the country of origin of such documents.

-Method of payment: Debit card, postal order or company cheque only.
+Method of payment: Debit card or cash only.

 Opening hours: 9:00 am – 15:00 pm Mondays to Fridays